practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/FreeBASIC/README.md

 ### Other BASIC dialects

-Then I also tapped into other implementations of BASIC, like:
+I also tapped into other implementations of BASIC, like:

 - **CrossBasic** (**Xojo** clone, Ex-REALbasic): https://github.com/simulanics/CrossBasic
 - **GNU Gambas 3**: https://gambaswiki.org/website/en/main.html#
 - **QB64** (**OuickBASIC** derivative): https://github.com/DualBrain/QB64

-However, after installations and a little playing I can say: there's an almost 100% chance that these implementations cannot take even a simple program written for FreeBASIC unchanged.
-Therefore I skip all other dialects of BASIC.
+However, after installations and a little playing I can claim: there's an almost 100% chance that these implementations cannot take even a little source code for FreeBASIC unchanged.
+Therefore I skipped all other BASIC dialects.

 <br/>